 The heat map below show the representative flight tracks that passed near the noise monitor terminals during the monitoring period.
-The red pinpoint indicates the location of the noise monitor in St Albans.
-This map shows the path of westerly departures on the MATCH3Y route.
+The red pinpoint indicates the location of the noise monitor in Flamstead.
+This map shows the path of westerly departures.